devdays-2016/concourse-slides/presentation.md

 - add your own resources (any language)
   - as long as they support basic API

-^ Resources are simple binaries that need to support a basic contract and can thus be in any language or script.
+^ Resources are executables that need to support a basic contract and can thus be in any language- could even be a shell script.

 ---